amazin-team/Amazin-online-bookstore/README.md

 # Amazin-online-bookstore
-This is not affiliated by anyform with amazon.com
+This is not affiliated in any form with Amazon